acmarkes/flexible-jekyll/_posts/2024-02-12-causal-intro.markdown

 One powerful framework that addresses the fundamental problem of causal inference is the potential outcomes framework.
 Developed by Donald Rubin in the 1970s, this framework provides a systematic way to define and estimate causal effects in observational studies and experiments.

 At its core, the potential outcomes framework revolves around the notion of counterfactuals.
-In any given situation before a treatment or intervention is applied to individuals, each person has a potential outcome associated with each possible treatment level.
+In any given situation before a treatment or intervention is applied to individuals, each one has a potential outcome associated with each possible treatment level.

 Say we are studying the effects of a flu vaccine.
 For each individual, there are two potential outcomes: one if they receive the vaccine and another if they don't.
 The potential outcome for an individual who receives the vaccine represents whether they would get the flu within 6 months under that condition.
 Similarly, the potential outcome for the same individual without the vaccine represents whether they would get the flu within 6 months if they didn't receive the vaccine.
 After the treatment we'd have the actual outcome for the person and our counterfactual would be the other potential outcome.